 There are two things to notice here.
-First, the number of red and green is not always the same.
-It's a series of random coin flips, so on average there will be three and three, but it could be anything up to six and zero either way.
+First, the number of red and green is not always the same, neither in a single candidate nor the whole population.
 Second, notice the family resemblance!
 For each stat, there are only two possible values, or in Genetic Algorithm terms, "alleles", for a total of 64 possible combinations.
 There would be only one possible value, and therefore half as many possible combinations, if any stats were the same between the parents.

-If we were to just continue breeding the fittest of this population, and the next, and so on, we wouldn't see any improvement in the possible values of each stat.
-For instance, the Wisdom would never be anything other than 6 or 11, never mind anything higher than 11.
-But again, we fix that in the next step, which is to . . .
+At a glance, these look on average much more suitable as fighters than the previous generation.
+(We'll figure their actual fitness scores later.)
+If we were to just continue breeding the fittest of each generation, we wouldn't see any change, let alone improvement, in the possible values of each stat, in other words, the alleles for each gene.
+For instance, the Wisdom would never be anything other than 6 or 11.
+But again, we fix that in the next step, which is to ...